prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 - What is blocking code ?
 Give examples to differentiate it from non-blocking code.
 - What is callback hell & how to avoid this ?
 - Explain important features of MongoDB ?
-- What is the differnece between association and referencing in MongoDB ?
+- What is the difference between association and referencing in MongoDB ?
 - What are Indexes and how are they helpful ?
 - What is prop drilling in react and way to avoid it ?
 - Explain virtualDOM ?